drinkbird/drinkbird.github.io/_posts/blog/2017-11-26-azure-resiliency-part-1.md

 # Redundancy for Azure resources

-Several Azure resources can be set up with redundancy out of the box to be resilient.
+Many Azure resources can be set up with redundancy out of the box to be resilient.
 Here are some examples:

 * [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) by default keeps 3 copies of our data within the same region, so if one copy fails, Azure will automatically use one of the healthy copies to create a new one.
 We have more options for redundancy, each associated with a different cost.
 For example, we can create a *geo redundant* storage account, where in addition to the 3 copies within the same region, Azure keeps another 3 replicas at a different, predetermined region.
 That way, if our entire primary region goes down or the service is simply unreachable, we can keep working from the secondary location.
 * [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) lets us replicate data all around the world.
 In addition to our primary database, we can have up to 4 secondary replicas we can use for reads.
 If for some reason the primary database fails, Azure can promote one of the replicas and our application can keep working.
 Additionally, we can have automatic backups and perform point-in-time restores on demand.